mattmitchell6/box-node-passport-sample/README.md

 ```

 Create a new [Box application](https://developer.box.com/docs/configuring-service-accounts) and add the generated configuration variables (with generated private key) to the local.js file in the config folder (rename local.sample.js to local.js).

+Add the domain, http://localhost:3000 to the list of "Allowed Origins" in the Box Developer Console.

 Make sure mongoDB is running in a separate terminal tab.
 This local database is used to store the user objects (including the created box app user id).